Where do I Find

 1. White River (Right, Left, and Middle Forks), Scad Valley Creek near Miller Flat Reservoir area

-2. Ferron Reservoir and Ferron Creek, Duck Fork reservoir (including tributaries, and outflow) and Millsite Reservoir
+2. Ferron Reservoir and Ferron Creek (including tributaries Cove, Indian and Big Bear Creeks) as well as Duck Fork reservoir (including tributaries and outflow) and Millsite Reservoir

 3. Range Creek